 Children receive a balanced and healthy diet including the provision of fruit, snacks and drinks each day and the childminder presents as having a good understanding of the nutritional needs of children.
 Children's individual dietary needs are recorded and reflected in the meals and snacks provided.
 Children are helped to learn about healthy eating and benefit from the good communication between childminder and parents.
-They are encouraged to eat healthily as the childminder uses good techniques, such as stickers, when they have eaten vegetables.
+They are encouraged to eat healthily as the childminder talks to them about what is good for them.
 Children have easy and constant access to drinking water within the playrooms.

 Children's health and hygiene is promoted as they carry out daily routines including washing hands before eating and after toileting.
 They have access to individual towels and liquid soap dispensers to reduce the risk of cross infection.
 Children learn about washing their hands to prevent germs and illness and enjoy being independent in their self care.
-For example, a two year child said that he likes to wash his hands.
-Accidents and medicine administered are recorded appropriately and shared with parents.
-However, the record of medicines does not fully ensure confidentiality of information.
-Although the childminder has had first aid training in the past, it is not current as required under the registration, and therefore, children are at risk.
+Accidents and medicine administered are fully recorded and shared with parents to protect children.
+The childminder has updated her first aid training and her qualification is current.

 Children's physical development is promoted through regular outings to interesting places.
-They visit toddler groups on four mornings, visit Tumbletots, go to the library, the park and soft play.
+They visit toddler groups on four mornings, go to the library, the park and soft play.
 They play with sit and ride toys, meet their friends and have good opportunities for active play to help their physical development.
-They also develop their fine muscle control and early writing skills through using colouring pencils, construction play and craft activities.